AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated :ref:`spacecraft` ``Reset()`` method to write all spacecraft and effector state output messages with their initial values.
 This way these output messages are correct as already as calling the ``InitializeSimulation()`` method.
+- fixed an issue that could prevent ``.subscribeTo`` from a C++ to C wrapped message object to not function properly.